So you’ve received your kit and you’re excited about trying out your first session.

 3) Attach the electrodes firmly.

 It’s best to attach the electrodes as deeply onto your tragus as you can.
-Loop the wire over your ear, leaving enough length after the loop to attach the clip at a comfortable angle.
-The loop takes some of the weight of the cable, which can sometimes dislodge the clip if you move about a lot during the session.
+You can either loop the wire over your ear or, even better, loop it over your right shoulder and run it behind your neck and then onto your left ear.
+Leave just enough length free to attach the clip at a comfortable angle.
+The weight of the wire is then either on your ear or on your shoulders and prevents the clip from dislodging during the session.
 This can be fiddly to begin with, but with practice, you’ll find it easy.

 4) You may feel nothing at all.